shekfeh/gromacs-tutorials/5_umbrella/README.md

 ![PMF](profile1.png)

 We would expect the interaction to go to zero at longer distances.
-We are missing a correction of 2kTln(w) that needs to be added.
+Because we used a 3-dimensional biasing potential, however, we need to include a correction.
+Imagine one of the methanes as the reference point.
+The other methane is allowed to sample all around that point at distance *r*, covering the surface of some sphere with radius *r*.
+This adds extra configurational space to our sampling, decreasing the entropy.
+This extra entropic contribution to our PMF needs to be removed.
+Recall that the Gibbs free energy in the isothermal isobaric ensemble is -kTln(W) where W is the partition function.
+In the case of our methane dancing around the surface of a sphere, W is proportional to the surface area of that sphere.
+So, a correction of 2kTln(r) needs to be added.
 Additionally we need to shift the plot up such that its tail goes to zero.
 I found adding about 77 worked for my particular system, but yours may be different.
 To plot this in gnuplot do the following in a gnuplot terminal:

 ```gnuplot
 > plot 'profile.xvg' u 1:($2+2*8.314e-3*298.15*log($1)+77) w l